jasmeetkaur9/jasmeetkaur9.github.io/content/blog/dddqn/index.md

 ## Implementation Details

-I used an initial Sequential Block consisting of 3 CNN layers followed by two linear layers with 512 hidden number of units for the Value function stream and Q-Value function stream.
+I used an initial Sequential Block consisting of three CNN layers followed by two linear layers with 512 hidden number of units for the Value function stream and Q-Value function stream.
 The results compare Double DQN Agent with a Dueling Double DQN Agent over 6 million environment interactions for